 Who Develops Lupus?

-Lupus is most often diagnosed in women between the ages of 15 and 44; and most frequently in women of color, particularly African American women.
+Lupus is most often diagnosed in women between the ages of 15 and 44.
+Lupus is also more common in women of color, particularly African American women.
 However, men, children, and seniors also develop lupus.
-No 2 people with lupus experience the disease the same way, but there are common trends within each of these special populations.
+No two people with lupus experience the disease the same way, but there are common trends within each of these special populations.1,2

 Figure 1.
 A graphic illustration of a group of people living with lupus, spanning different ethnicities, ages, and genders.